Autism friendly holidays

 Our bar and restaurant staff will help you find the best table for your group (even down to seat colours if necessary!) and will try to adjust the menu to suit particular preferences.
 We want you to relax and enjoy your food, and we’ll do whatever we can to help.

 Again, have a look at the photos and menus on the website.
-There is an indoor bar area with dimmer lighting, an airy conservatory, and an outside terrace which leads onto the playground.
+There is an indoor bar area with dimmer lighting, an airy restaurant, and an outside terrace which leads onto the playground.
 If you prefer, the restaurant runs a takeaway in the summer, so you can eat on your pitch, and reception can give you menus for other local take-away and delivery services.

 An alternative at Polmanter to camping